Ergoglobe/content-ops-starter/content/pages/index.md

       type: TitleBlock
       text: Our Goal
       color: text-dark
-    subtitle: Be in good company
+    subtitle: Be in safe hands ( and feet )
     text: >
       At Advance Driving School our most important objective is to train drivers who are 100% safe and confident.
 Our unique way of teaching will help you